Koča's Frontier: Habsburg occupation

 On 8 October 1789, Ernst Gideon von Laudon took over Belgrade.
 Austrian forces occupied Serbia, and many Serbs fought in the Habsburg free corps, gaining organization and military skills.
 The occupation was accompanied by the Catholic Church which sought to convert the Orthodox Serbs, which made the Serbs look to Russia for aid after the Ottoman regaining of the area in 1791.

-By 1791 however the Austrians (the Habsburg) were forced into withdrawal across the Danube and Sava rivers, joined by thousands of Serbian families who feared Ottoman persecution.
-The Treaty of Sistova ended the war.
+Emperor Joseph II died on 20 February 1790, and his successor Leopold II consequently decided to abandon further war efforts and conclude peace with the sultan.
+The Treaty of Sistova was signed on 4 August 1791, thus ending the war.
+Gains in Serbia were to be returned to the Ottomans.
+Habsburg armies started to withdraw across the Danube and Sava rivers, joined by thousands of Serbian families who feared Ottoman persecution.
+Finally, Belgrade Fortress was evacuated by last Habsburg forces on 23-24 October 1791, thus marking the restoration of Ottoman rule in Serbia.

 Aftermath

 After the war, the Ottomans gave rights to the Serbs to collect local taxes.
 The displaced janissaries, excluded from the Ottoman Army following reorganization, sought refuge in Serbia (Sanjak of Smederevo) where they tried to revoke the rights granted to the Serbs.
 These renegade janissaries, called dahije, murdered as many as 150 Serb leaders (knezovi), sparking the First Serbian Uprising (1804).
 The leader of the uprising, Karađorđe Petrović, had earlier served in the Austrian army as a volunteer during the Habsburg occupation.
 The uprising expanded into the Serbian Revolution (1804–17), which saw the de facto independence of Serbia.